-The courses provide student participants with an overview of today's business environment.
-They will learn a global perspective to work that will include everything from the role of industry and its impact on our culture to the various key business functions and how they interact in the competitive and everchanging economy.
+This course provides students with an overview of today's business environment.
+They will learn about a global working perspective that includes the role of industry and its impact on our culture to the various key business functions and how they interact in the competitive and ever-changing economy.
 Emphasis is on the real world and practical application of concepts and theories through lecture, discussion, and group interactions.